 These vegan pumpkin brownies are decadent yet healthy for you at the same time.
 They are so easy to make and whip up really quickly when you want a nice treat.

-The best part is that nobody will ever know they are vegan if you don’t say anything, they are that good.
+The best part is that nobody will ever know you made these pumpkin brownies vegan if you don’t say anything, they are that good.

 With a few simple substitutions, you can also make these keto pumpkin brownies and they are gluten-free when you use almond flour instead of regular flour!

-There are a variety of ways that you can make these vegan pumpkin brownies, depending on your dietary needs, so they are easily customizable for everyone!
+There are a variety of ways that you can make brownies with pumpkin puree, depending on your dietary needs, so they are easily customizable for everyone!

 If you don’t want to make a drizzle topping then it is even less mess and they use one bowl!